pagezero-dev/pagezero/README.md

 ### Test everything out

 Now, you can test everything out.
 Create a PR in your project GitHub repository.
-You should notice an action in "Actions" section being triggered.
-If basic checks will pass, workflow will perform preview deployment to GitHub pages and database migration on your preview database.
-After deployment, "View deployment" button should show up in your PR, with link to your PR "preview" deployment.
+You should notice an action in the "Actions" section being triggered.
+If the basic checks pass, the workflow will perform preview deployment to GitHub pages and database migration on your preview database.
+After deployment, the "View deployment" button should show up in your PR, with a link to your PR "preview" deployment.

-When you merge PR to "main", main deployment will happen and database migration will be performed on your production DB.
+When you merge PR to "main", production deployment will happen, and database migration will be performed on your production DB.